-So the fact that I know who I am and that I'm comfortable in my skin has me wondering: why am I so freaking stuck?
-It is because I continue to listen to what other “experts” say I should be doing and talking about instead of following my heart and doing what is part of me?
+So the fact that I know who I am and that I’m comfortable in my skin has me wondering: why am I so freaking stuck?
+It is because I continue to listen to what other “experts” say I should be doing and talking about instead of following my heart and doing what part of me is?

 Now that you know the truth I’ll share where I go from here.

-- I'll continue to welcome everyone into my circle, although I do have some boundaries when it comes to certain topics.
+- I’ll continue to welcome everyone into my circle, although I do have some boundaries when it comes to specific topics.